Kurento/kurento/README.txt

 Here is a very short explanation of needed steps to use the AR MarkerDetector Kurento module.

-To try out the module, you need to have libalvar200.so somewhere on the lib path.
+To try out the module, you need to and restart kurento

-> tar xvfz alvar-2.0.0-sdk-linux64-gcc44
-> cd alvar-2.0.0-sdk-linux64-gcc44/bin
-> sudo cp libalvar200.so /usr/lib

-Then you need to install the module and restart kurento

-> dpkg -i ar-markerdetector-dev_0.0.1~rc1_amd64.deb
+> dpkg -i kms-markerdetector_*.deb
 > sudo /etc/init.d/kurento restart

 To download the latest binaries you can get them here: